-Norma Jeane Mortenson was busy at work in an US military factory when a photographer, out of sheer coincidence, took a picture of her and sent it off to a magazine where it was published.
+Norma Jeane Mortenson was busy at work in a US military factory when a photographer, out of sheer coincidence, took a picture of her and sent it off to a magazine where it was published.

-Johnny Depp was lazily hanging around the studio (where his friend was giving an audition) when director Wes Craven spotted him and asked whether he was interested in giving an audition himself.
-Luckily for Depp's millions of fans, Johnny nodded with a 'yes’.
+Johnny Depp was lazily hanging around the studio (where his friend was giving an audition) when director Wes Craven spotted him and asked whether he was interested in providing an audition himself.
+Luckily for Depp's millions of fans, Johnny nodded with a 'yes.'
 It was Quentin Tarantino's dogged faith in Samuel L. Jackson's potential - Quentin could well be described as Jackson's first fan in that sense - that led to the actor's meteoric rise.

 That photographer – just like George Lucas, Wes Craven and Quentin Tarantino – deserve at least half of the glitter and ovation that have been generously showered on their Famous Finds.
 After all, they spotted the diamond first.
 Aren’t they the real stars of the story?

 A sound and fair R&R strategy – along with an interactive and responsible culture that is quick to recognize and compliment good work - lends credence and validation to that promise by converting it into reality.
-In the process, it generates what is probably the most powerful fuel for employee productivity and business results.
+In the process, it generates what is probably the most potent fuel for employee productivity and business results.

 Sometimes, it’s equally about the not-so-obvious or overt things : ‘Ambient factors’ like pitch conditions, match situation, stakes, rivalry, ambition.

-In other words, the 'human element' that can help you separate deep-fakes from deep-facts, differentiate between reality and truth (the two aren't always the same), place your finger on the 'defining moments' that make a project successful - and most importantly, map it all back to the performers who made them happen.
-Even if (indeed, especially if) these souls prefer to live under a rock or operate behind-the-scenes.
+In other words, the 'human element' that can help you separate deep-fakes from deep facts, differentiate between reality and truth (the two aren't always the same), place your finger on the 'defining moments' that make a project successful - and most importantly, map it all back to the performers who made them happen even if (indeed, especially if) these souls prefer to live under a rock or operate behind-the-scenes.

 That intuition – the missing link or ‘X Factor’ in the equation – is as much a ‘natural gift’ as an ‘acquired taste’, and can come from anywhere (department/function) and anyone (role/hierarchy) in the organization.